AqwamCreates/DataPredict/docs/API/Models/SoftActorCritic.md

 Create new model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-ProximalPolicyOptimizationClip.new(clipRatio: number, discountFactor: number): ModelObject
+SoftActorCritic.new(alpha: number, averagingRate: number, discountFactor: number): ModelObject
 ```

 #### Parameters:

-* clipRatio: A value that controls how far the new policy can get far from old policy.
+* alpha: Entropy regularization coefficient.
+The higher the value, the more the model explores.
+Generally the value is set between 0 and 1.
+[Default: 0.1]

+* averagingRate: The higher the value, the faster the weights changes.
 The value must be set between 0 and 1.
-[Default: 0.3]
+[Default: 0.995]

-* lambda: At 0, the model acts like the Temporal Difference algorithm.
-At 1, the model acts as Monte Carlo algorithm.
-Between 0 and 1, the model acts as both.
-[Default: 0]

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.
 [Default: 0.95]